Dan Hurley turns down offer from Lakers, will stay at UConn to seek 3rd straight NCAA title

 AP Basketball Writer

-Dan Hurley is staying at Connecticut and has decided to turn down an offer to take over the Los Angeles Lakers, ending several days of speculation about his future and meaning he will try to guide the Huskies to a third consecutive NCAA championship.
+Dan Hurley is staying at Connecticut and has decided to turn down an offer to take over the Los Angeles Lakers, ESPN reported on Monday, ending several days of speculation about his future and giving him an opportunity to try to guide the Huskies to a third consecutive NCAA championship.

-“Our MVP Coach is staying in CT,” Gov. Ned Lamont posted on social media.

-ESPN first reported Hurley’s decision on Monday, plus was first to report last week that he had emerged as a serious candidate for the Lakers’ job.
-Hurley met with Lakers officials on Friday, then spent the weekend weighing his options.

-And it seems likely that Hurley will soon be richly rewarded for staying at UConn: Shortly before the ESPN report of Hurley’s decision to stay put, Lamont, who was in contact with Hurley throughout the weekend, said the state will “make sure he’s the top-paid college coach” if he remains with the Huskies.
+And it seems likely that Hurley will soon be richly rewarded for that decision: Shortly before the ESPN report, Connecticut Gov. Ned Lamont, who was in contact with Hurley throughout the weekend, said the state will “make sure he’s the top-paid college coach” if he remains with the Huskies.

-The only immediate comment from UConn was the university posting an image of Hurley with his hands in the air, and another post saying the team’s 2 p.m. practice was underway.
-Assistant coach Luke Murray, who has worked with Hurley at Wagner, Seton Hall and UConn, also posted a video of Hurley lifting his arms in the air in celebration of the national title — without a caption, probably because the post’s meaning was clear enough.

-“Now let’s get ready for a #3peat, because Connecticut knows champions are built here!”
-Lamont wrote.

 Hurley had the option of taking over one of the most famed franchises in pro sports, not to mention perhaps the chance to coach NBA all-time scoring leader LeBron James.
 But in the end, his stay in the coaching version of the transfer portal was brief — and he will remain at UConn, where he has gone 68-11 over the last two title-winning seasons.